-At SPD, we work with people with disabilities to maximise their potentials, so that they can add support, their being a part becomes possible.
+At SPD, we work with people with disabilities to maximise their potentials, so that they can add to the community that they are in.
+With your support, their being a part becomes possible.

 - Robert M. Hensel

 contents

 our mission & our vision 01 SPD ability enterprise 41 our values 02 board of management 03 specialised assistive technology centre 44 management staff 05 infocomm accessibility centre 48 divisions, departments and functions 07 IT apprenticeship programme 51 key highlights and achievements for 10 sheltered workshop 53 FY2010/2011 president's review 11 employment support programme 55 fundraising 58 rehabilitation centre 14 communications and advocacy 61 paediatric rehabilitation programme 19 volunteer management 65 SPD therapy hub 23 SPD@Tampines 24 governance 68 day activity centre 29 human resource and administration 74 specialised case management programme 34 financial statements 76 SPD education programme 36 1 3 our supporters 105 our mission our vision our values